Quick Facts About Burnham Holdings

 • Gaskets

 Burnham’s boilers contained asbestos through the 1980s.
-Anyone who manufactured these products or worked around Burnham boilers in their career was at risk of asbestos exposure.
+Anyone who made these products or worked near Burnham boilers during their career faced a risk of asbestos exposure.

 • Boiler workers